Concept of Probability

 Types of Events in Probability

-- Events that do not influence each other.
+- Independent Events:- Events that do not influence each other.

 - Example: Rolling a die and flipping a coin simultaneously.

-- Events where the occurrence of one affects the likelihood of the other.
+- Dependent Events:- Events where the occurrence of one affects the likelihood of the other.

 - Example: Drawing cards without replacement.